alexissavva/NLP/README.md

 Do not forgot to export all api key if you delete/modifie result or scripts folder.

+In our experiment Anti-stero folder contains the results for data/aggregates/en_anti.txt, Pro_stero contains the results for data/aggregates/en_pro.txt and Resultats contains the results for data/aggregates/en.txt.

 # Normal installation

 ## Requirements